geoserver/geoserver.github.io/_posts/2025-10-14-geoserver-2-28-0-released.md

 [docs](https://sourceforge.net/projects/geoserver/files/GeoServer/2.28.0/geoserver-2.28.0-htmldoc.zip/download) and
 [extensions](https://sourceforge.net/projects/geoserver/files/GeoServer/2.28.0/extensions/).

-This is a stable release of GeoServer recommended for production use.
+This is a stable release of GeoServer, recommended for production use.
 GeoServer 2.28.0 is made in conjunction with GeoTools 34.0, GeoWebCache 1.28.0, ImageIO-Ext 2.0.0, and ImageN 0.9.0.

 Thanks to Jody Garnett (GeoCat) for making this release.